-Primary Care Provider: Your Primary Care Provider (PCP) is the doctor or other qualified health care provider you go to at your primary care clinic.
+Primary Care Provider: Your primary care provider (PCP) is the doctor or other qualified health care provider you see at your primary care clinic.
 This person will manage your health care.

 Prior Authorization: Our approval that is needed for some services before you get them.
 This is also known as preauthorization or service authorization.